 Elijah is reared as a citizen of the United States’ very first generation of free-born Americans.
-For the duration of his life, Elijah experiences the world’s first free society, through a vibrant tapestry of the events, callings, decisions, desires, and turn the new abstractions of democracy, the nation, and free enterprise into a hotly contested and frightful reality.
+For the duration of his life, Elijah experiences the world’s first free society, through a vibrant tapestry of the events, callings, decisions, desires, and turns the new abstractions of a democracy, a nation, and free enterprise into a hotly contested and frightful reality.
 Through Elijah, we can see that this new republicanism depended on the virtue of its citizenry, a virtue that the middle class increasingly found it difficult to identify properly.

-As the veterans of the War of 1812 and the Battle of New Orleans, men like Elijah will receivived 160-acre land warrants in the Illinois Military Tract, a region between the Illinois and Mississippi rivers, when the Chippewa, Ottawa, and Potawatomi ceded their lands in northern Illinois by treaty at Prairie du Chien in 1829.
-As Kentucky continues to enact more and more slave laws, Elijah and other abolitionist families realize they cannot defeat the Democrat's Pro-slavery establishment hold controlling the state legislature and decide its time to leave Kentucky for newly opened slave-free lands of western Illinois.
-In the Autumn of 1829, Elijah Davidson, with his in-laws Squire William Whitman and Peter Butler, and others settle on the south side of Cedar Creek, the future site of Monmouth, Illinois.
+Volunteering for the Kentucky Miltia, he fights in the War of 1812 at the Battle of New Orleans.
+As payment for their service, men like Elijah will received 160-acre land warrants in the Illinois Military Tract, a region between the Illinois and Mississippi rivers, where the Chippewa, Ottawa, and Potawatomi ceded their lands in northern Illinois by treaty at Prairie du Chien in 1829.
+As Kentucky continues to enact more and more slave laws, Elijah and other abolitionist families realize they cannot defeat the Democrat's Pro-slavery establishment's hold controlling the state's legislature and decide its time to leave Kentucky for the newly opened slave-free lands of western Illinois.
+In the Autumn of 1829, Elijah Davidson, with his in-laws Squire William Whitman and Peter Butler, and others settle on the south side of Cedar Creek, the future site of the town of Monmouth, Illinois.
 Elijah Davidson erects the first of four cabins built in Monmouth.
 He owns a cabin and a blacksmith shop.
-The entire territory that is comprised of Warren, Henderson and Merger counties contained only thirty or forty families; but others would soon follow, so that by next spring of the following year it was thought proper to send to Peoria and secure an order for a county election.
+The entire territory that is comprised of Warren, Henderson and Merger counties, contained only thirty or forty families; but others would soon follow, so that by next spring of the following year it was thought proper to send to Peoria and secure an order for a county election.
 Within one year later, census shows 830 persons in the three counties.

-On August 14, 1848, the Oregon Territory is established, this includes the current states of Oregon, Washington, and Idaho, as well as parts of Wyoming and Montana.
-The furthermost distance from meddling Washington DC politicians.
-With that news, the men and women of the church of Christ in Monmouth, Ill., begin meeting with the purpose to establish a learning institution in the Oregon Territory "where men and women, alike, may become schooled in the science of living and in the sound fundamental principles of religion."
-1850, The Fugitive Slave Law or Fugitive Slave Act was passed by the United States Congress as part of the Compromise of 1850 between Southern slave-holding interests and Northern Free-Soilers.
+On August 14, 1848, the Oregon Territory was established, this includes the current states of Oregon, Washington, and Idaho, as well as parts of Wyoming and Montana.
+It is the furthermost distance from meddling Washington DC politicians.
+With that news, the men and women of the church of Christ in Monmouth, Ill., begin meeting with the purpose to establish a new learning institution in the Oregon Territory "where men and women, alike, may become schooled in the science of living and in the sound fundamental principles of religion."
+Then, in 1850, The Fugitive Slave Law or Fugitive Slave Act is passed by the United States Congress as part of the Compromise of 1850 between the primarily Democrat Southern slave-holding interests and Northern Republican Free-Soilers.
 This Act was one of the most controversial elements of the 1850 compromise and heightened Northern fears of a "slave power conspiracy".
-The new Law requires that all escaped slaves were, upon capture, to be returned to their masters and that officials and the citizens of northern "free states' had to cooperate with this law and assist the southern bounty hunters or face the penalty of jail time.
+This despicable new Law required that all escaped slaves were, upon capture, to be returned to their masters and that officials and the citizens of the northern "free states' had to not only cooperate with this law , but must also assist the southern bounty hunters or face the penalty of jail time.
 Abolitionists nicknamed it the "Bloodhound Law" for the dogs that were used to track down runaway slaves.

-At nearly 68 yrs. old, Elijah Davidson and family crossed the plains by ox team from Monmouth, Illinois, ending up in the center of present-day Laurelhurst, suburb of Portland, there they took up a 160 acre donation claim.
+However, Oregon was an autonomous government, not yet a state, and a free territory, and more importantly to the Davidson caravan, not bound by the 1850 Fugitive Slave Act.
+Quote from The Monmouth Atlas, printed April 5, 1850: “On Friday last, ten teams taking with them 39 persons left for Oregon.
+Elijah Davidson, 67 years and an early settler of this county was with them.
+He was a pioneer here from Kentucky and now takes family, including numerous grandchildren and is bound for the Pacific.”
+The Oregon Trail is nearly 2,000 miles of plains, deserts, canyons, and mountains, considered so unfamiliar and inhospitable that it was dangerous to even pause, and unthinkable to settle.
+It was a six months journey which had to begin in early spring in order to avoid being trapped by mountain snow storms.
+Travelers considered "Independence Rock" as being halfway to Oregon.
+If Independence Rock could be reached by July 4th, chances were good that the emigrants could cross the Rockies and reach the Oregon Country before snow fall.
+At nearly 68 yrs. old, Elijah Davidson and extended family crossed the plains by ox team from Monmouth, Illinois, ending up in the center of present-day Laurelhurst, suburb of Portland, there they took up a 160 acre donation claim.
 But, Portland was a wild and hard drinking town of pioneers, prostitutes and gold prospectors, not ideal for Christian family living.
-Elijah sold the donation claim for the sum of $500, moves southward into the Willamette Valley to start a new town and build a Christian college.
+Elijah sold the donation claim for the sum of $500, moves southward into the Willamette Valley to start a new town they also call Monmouth, and build a Christian college.
 This great green valley encircled by mountainous walls, was more like the "Oregon" they expected to find.